LLM Deep Dive · part 2

 Is It Usable Now?

-Not in production. vLLM PR #38280 is under review. llama.cpp has multiple community forks but nothing merged to main.
-Official implementation expected Q2 2026.
+Not in production. vLLM PR #38280 was under review through late March 2026 but closed unmerged on 2026-04-06. llama.cpp has multiple community forks but nothing merged to main.
+Watch upstream vLLM for a follow-up PR.

 Yes for learning and experimentation. pip install turboquant or tonbistudio/turboquant-pytorch gets you running Python-level validation and algorithm understanding in under 10 minutes.